mhli971/MSCF_NLP_Proj1/README.md

 ### Files Downloading and Parsing

 We firstly downloaded all 10-K and 10-Q documents on the EDGAR website for the period 2016 to 2021 using CIK of companies listed on S&P500.
 Due to the security reason, SEC website is forbidden using normal request.
-So we are using Selenium to run the web driver and access the website.
+So we are using `Selenium` to run the web driver and access the website.

-Then each downloaded text file is parsing using BeautifulSoup .
+Then each downloaded text file is parsed using `BeautifulSoup`.
 The following cleaning process is performed and the file is translated into a single string variable.

 - Remove graphics, SEC header, exhibits using Regular Expression.
 - Re-encode characters back to their original ACSII form using HTML2Text handler.